The Best 8 Small Business Startup Loans & How To Get A Startup Loan Explained

 One of the great things about equipment loans is that many businesses, including startups, can qualify.
 Revenue, time in business, and credit requirements are not as strict, with most lenders requiring a score in the low 600s to qualify.
 Approvals can be given within just days of applying, although timelines vary based on the lender.

-Equipment financing isn’t for everyone, though.
-This type of loan can only be used for the purchase of equipment.
+Equipment financing can only be used for the purchase of equipment.
 The equipment purchased could also become obsolete and may need to be replaced again before the loan is fully repaid.

 Business credit cards work just like personal credit cards.
 The lender provides a set credit limit, and you can use your card up to and including that credit limit to pay merchants, vendors, suppliers, and other business expenses.

-Since there are fewer requirements to qualify for a business credit card than there are for other types of loans, many startups go this route when they need extra capital.
+There are fewer requirements to qualify for a business credit card than there are for other types of loans.
 Unsecured cards are available to business owners with scores in the low 600s, although higher scores get higher credit limits and lower interest rates.
 Borrowers with bad credit scores may qualify for a secured card, which requires a deposit or collateral and helps rebuild credit.

 One of the perks of business credit cards is that many have rewards programs.
 When the card is used for qualifying business purchases, points can be racked up to redeem toward airline miles, cash back, and other rewards.